dotlang/language/README.md

 12. You can use `_` as the name of function input to state you don't need its value (Example 9).
 13. You can use `_` to ignore a function output (Example 10).
 14. Parentheses are required when calling a function, even if there is no input.
-15. You can prefix `return` with a conditional enclosed in parentheses.
+15. You can prefix `return` with a conditional, enclosed in parentheses.
 Return will be triggered only if the condition is satisfied (Example 11).

 **Examples**